 Various Q2 2016 Zillow Home Price Expectations Survey charts are available, including that seen below:

 As one can see from the above chart, the average expectation is that the residential real estate market, as depicted by the U.S. Zillow Home Value Index, will continually climb.

-The detail of the Q2 2015 Home Price Expectations Survey (pdf) is interesting.
-Of the 111 survey respondents, only one (of the displayed responses) forecasts a cumulative price decrease through 2019; and even that one does not foresee a double-digit percentage cumulative price drop.
-That forecast is from Mark Hanson, which foresees a 8.16% cumulative price decrease through 2019.
+The detail of the Q2 2016 Home Price Expectations Survey (pdf) is interesting.
+Of the 100+ survey respondents, only one (of the displayed responses) forecasts a cumulative price decrease through 2020.
+That forecast is from Mark Hanson, who foresees a 14.77% cumulative price decrease through 2020.

 For a variety of reasons, I continue to believe that even the most “bearish” of these forecasts (as seen in Mark Hanson’s above-referenced forecast) will prove too optimistic in hindsight.
 From a longer-term historical perspective, such a decline is very mild in light of the wild excesses that occurred over the “bubble” years.

 I have written extensively about the residential real estate situation.
 For a variety of reasons, it is exceedingly complex.
 While many people continue to have an optimistic view regarding future residential real estate prices, in my opinion such a view is unsupported on an “all things considered” basis.
 Furthermore, from these price levels there exists outsized potential for a price decline of severe magnitude, unfortunately.
 I discussed this downside, based upon historical price activity, in the October 24, 2010 post titled “What’s Ahead For The Housing Market – A Look At The Charts.”

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 2047.63 as this post is written